Stream 2 of the Asia-Pacific Forestry Week 2019

 From 17-21 June, forestry practitioners from across the Asia-Pacific will gather in Incheon, the Republic of Korea for the Asia-Pacific Forestry Week 2019 to discuss and share views on the most pressing challenges in the forestry sector.
 The Korea Forest Service and the Food and Agriculture Organization of the United Nations are co-organizing this event.
 The Asia-Pacific Forestry Week is one of the largest and most important forestry gatherings in the region for 2019.

-The Center for People and Forests is an integral part of this year’s Asia-Pacific Forestry Week as one of three leads of Stream 2.
-The Center will explore the topic “People and forests living in harmony,” alongside the ASEAN Working Group on Social Forestry (AWG-SF) and Southeast Asian Regional Center for Graduate Study and Research in Agriculture (SEARCA).
+The Center for People and Forests is an integral part of this year’s Asia-Pacific Forestry Week as one of two leads of Stream 2.
+The Center will explore the topic “People and forests living in harmony,” with the ASEAN Working Group on Social Forestry (AWG-SF).

 Stream 2 “People and forests living in harmony” focuses on people-centered forestry, an approach to forest landscape management based on the rights, interests and needs of local communities.
 It is organized with four other parallel streams, each with a wide range of events.
 We expect 100 participants from government institutions, development organizations, investors, academics, civil society, media and the private sector.